Pratt & Whitney F100: PW-232

 The F100-PW-232, originally called F100-PW-229A (Advanced), was a further enhanced variant that incorporated engineering advances and technology from Pratt & Whitney's F119 engine for the F-22 as well as operational experience from the -229; development began in the late 1990s.
 Both the -232 and its competitor, the General Electric F110-GE-132, were designed to make full use of the F-16's Modular Common Inlet Duct (MCID), or "Big Mouth" inlet introduced in the Block 30 variant.
 The fan module, using F119 technology, was redesigned for increased airflow of 275 lb/sec and greater reliability; it incorporated stages with wide chord blades and disk formed into a single piece called an integrally-blades rotor (IBR), or blisk.
 The stators were also redesigned for better aerodynamics to improve stall margin.
 The larger, longer fan module also resulted in the afterburner section being shortened to maintain the same footprint as the -229.
 The -232 could produce 20100 lbf of thrust in intermediate power and 32500 lbf in afterburner; alternatively it could produce the same thrust levels as the -229 but increase inspection intervals by 40%.
 The -232 was not pursued by the USAF, but many of the improvements were incorporated into the -229EEP to increase its reliability and inspection intervals.

 Derivatives

 The F401 was the naval development of the F100 and designed in tandem.
 It was intended to power the F-14B Tomcat and Rockwell XFV-12, but the engine was canceled due to costs and development issues.
 The PW1120 turbofan was a smaller derivative of the F100; it was installed as a modification to a single F-4E fighter jet, and powered the canceled IAI Lavi.

+Pratt & Whitney also developed an experimental engine, the PW1128, as part of the F100 Engine Model Derivative (EMD) program.
+Technologies developed under this program include a higher airflow and high pressure ratio fan, improved compressor and hot section components, and enhancements to the DEEC.
+Two PW1128 engines were flight tested on an F-15 for the F100 EMD as well as the related Highly Integrated Digital Electronic Control (HIDEC), Adaptive Engine Control System (ADECS), Performance Seeking Control (PSC), and Propulsion Controlled Aircraft (PCA) programs.
+Technology from the PW1128 would be incorporated into the F100-229 IPE as well as other improvement proposals.